Cartel Investigations

 Cartel investigations are still on the rise and constitute a high-risk area for companies around the globe, bringing along everything companies need to avoid: Cartel cases have a very long lifecycle from dawn raids to follow-on litigation, are costly, bind a lot of resources and can damage the reputation of the companies involved.

-The experience shows that preparation is key for companies to master the dawn raid situation as well as the subsequent cartel proceedings in the best possible way.
+Experience has shown that preparation is key for companies to master the dawn raid situation and the subsequent cartel proceedings in the best possible way.

 Dr. Christoph Wünschmann